• Skip to main content

 How you respond reveals a lot about yourself that you need to know if you want to continue healing.
 This works for both positive and negative emotions.

 Spend time noticing what makes you exceptionally happy, sad, angry, or anxious.
 Then make connections with your earlier experiences.
 What themes do you see?
+Your consistency over time likely defines your personality.

-Filed Under: Healing, Identity, Self-Care, Self-Image
+Filed Under: Identity, Healing, Self-Care, Self-Image

 How To Live With Rejection